Investing 101 • Lesson 6 of 10

 The efficient market hypothesis is the idea that stock markets reflect all available information in the stock prices.
 This means that it is extremely difficult for investors to outperform the market, as any new information will be quickly priced into stocks.

 Behavioral finance disputes this.
-It argues that because humans are irrational and the market can be influenced by investors’ behavior and emotions, the stock market is not always efficient
+It argues that because humans are irrational and the market can be influenced by investors’ behavior and emotions, the stock market is not always efficient.

-This means that even if all available information is reflected in stock prices, irrational decisions made by investors can still affect market prices.
+This means that even if all available information is reflected in stock prices, irrational decisions made by investors can still affect market prices

-Why does this matter?
-This means irrational investor behavior can create opportunities for superior returns.
+Irrational investor behavior can create opportunities for superior returns.
 Behavioral finance can be used to help explain market anomalies like recessions or bubbles.

 Understanding risk and reward